Distributionally Robust Causal Abstractions: Background

 \textbf{Causal Abstractions.} Causal Abstraction (CA) theory formalizes the relation between SCMs defined at different levels of granularity by requiring \emph{interventional consistency} between them.
-This enables flexible shifts in the level of representation used for causal reasoning, depending on the specific inquiry or the nature of the available data. \begin{defn}[\citep{rubenstein2017causal}] Let SCMs $\scmbase$ and $\scmabst$ with fixed respective environments $\exprobbase$, $\exprobabst$ and intervention sets $\intervsetbase$, $\intervsetabst$ and a surjective and order-preserving map $\omega: \intervsetbase \to \intervsetabst$.
-An abstraction $\tau: \dom{\enbase} \to \dom{\enabst}$, with $\ell \geq h$, is called an \emph{exact transformation} if:
+This enables flexible shifts in the level of representation used for causal reasoning, depending on the specific inquiry or the nature of the available data.